 Six months ago today, I decided to change my life.
 I wanted to find a sense of peace and happiness in myself, and to live by my conviction that to enact social, cultural, and political change, it is essential that I change myself.
-I started following a healthy and balanced diet, stopped drinking alcohol, and began exercising regularly; I left an academic career to pursue my vocation as a writer; and I committed myself to getting more involved in my local community.
+I started following a healthy and balanced diet, stopped drinking alcohol, and began exercising regularly; I began to pursue my vocation as a writer; and I committed myself to getting more involved in my local community.
 Since that decision, I have attained a healthy bodyweight (having shed fifty-three pounds), am volunteering with local organisations, and write for my own enjoyment.
 I accept that meaningful change requires ongoing action and sacrifice, and I continue to be humbled by an awareness of my weaknesses and limitations.
 I am grateful for the understanding of my family and friends, and for their continued enthusiasm and support.
 I feel that I have found my peace, and I am happier than I have ever been.

 Could you tell me a little bit about yourself, and what inspired you to write Slow Philosophy?

 I’m a philosopher who works in the European tradition.
 I have a background in political theory and an ongoing commitment to feminist politics.
 I’ve been teaching for some years now, and this has provided me with the opportunity to re-read key texts with my students.

 For example, I’ve read Plato’s Symposium and Phaedrus countless times with both undergraduate and graduate students.
 The joy of re-reading is what first alerted me to the power of slow reading because for me slow philosophy is partly about the quality of attention that comes through repeated engagements with a work or text.
 Each time I’d return to Plato’s dialogues I’d uncover new possibilities – new meanings that were possible partly because of the new frames I was bringing to his work. (more…)